Net income increases to EUR 910 million, reflecting better result on fair value items and lower Other charges

 Realized gains on investments amounted to EUR 131 million, primarily reflecting gains in the Americas.
 These were largely due to bond calls and prepayments, mortgage loan gains, and normal trading activity.

-Net impairments amounted to a gain of EUR 17 million.
+Net impairments Net impairments amounted to a gain of EUR 17 million.
 This was primarily driven by a gain of EUR 32 million for the Americas, which in turn was mainly due to recoveries from multiple structured assets, all of which were originally impaired between 2008 and 2013.
 The Netherlands recorded EUR 16 million of impairments, mainly in the consumer loan portfolio of the bank.

-Other charges of EUR 188 million resulted from model and assumption changes, restructuring charges, and strategic project expenses.
+Other charges Other charges of EUR 188 million resulted from model and assumption changes, restructuring charges, and strategic project expenses.

 Assumption updates in the Americas led to charges of EUR 75 million mainly from expense assumption updates.
 In the Netherlands, model and assumption updates resulted in EUR 56 million charges related to model enhancements and expense assumptions which more than offset favorable longevity assumption changes.